green-fox-academy/governance/junioreducationcircle.md

 #### Purpose:
 - Happy Students
 -  Professional 'student-employer' match making process

 #### Accountablilities:

-- Work out the soft skill development program and share with the circle members
-- Organize the tarining and sessions
-- Inforam the Program Coordinator role about the tarining and workshop sessions
 - Organize personal coaching session
 - Ducumnent the content of the personal coaching sessions

+### The Tariner
+- Can choose the metholdology

+#### Purpose:
+-

+#### Accountablilities:

+- Work out the soft skill development program and share with the circle members
+- Inforam the Program Coordinator role about the schedule the tarining and workshop sessions
+- Inform the Program Coorrdinator role about the needs of the training and workshop sessions
+- Change the agenda in cooperation with the Program coordinator role if it's neccessary

+#### Domains:
+- Can make decisions about the thematics
+- Can make decisions about the teams